Coed School: 2013-2014: Disbandment

 Around mid-2013, a representative of Core Contents Media stated in an interview that they have no plans for Co-Ed School to promote as a full group as both of its sub-units had grown and changed their line-ups to become independent ensembles.
-By late 2014, all of the group's members, including Seo Eunkyo, had left the agency, thus confirming the group's disbandment.
+By late 2014, all of the group's members had left the agency, thus confirming the group's disbandment.